WonwoongCho/Generative-Inpainting-pytorch/README.md

 Though it trains without any bug, generated images are mostly blurry.<br />

 **If you have any interest in my code, I strongly suggest that use this as a baseline.**<br />
-But you need to check contextual module performance or critics convergence.<br />
+But you need to check the contextual module performance or critics convergence.<br />

 I will update code soon, if possible.